-On 12 October 2021, the Group paid a first interim single tier dividend of 0.5 sen per ordinary share amounting to RM2.1 million in respect of the current financial year.
+On 12 October 2022, the Group paid a first interim single tier dividend of 2.0 sen per ordinary share and a special interim single tier dividend of 1.0 sen per ordinary share amounting to RM12.5 million in respect of the current financial year.

-On 5 January 2022, the Group paid a second interim single tier dividend of 1.2 sen per ordinary share amounting to RM5.0 million in respect of the current financial year.
+On 5 January 2023, the Group paid a second interim single tier dividend of 2.0 sen per ordinary share and a special interim single tier dividend of 1.0 sen per ordinary share amounting to RM 12.6 million in respect of the current financial year.

-On 8 April 2022, the Group paid a third interim single tier dividend of 1.2 sen per ordinary share amounting to RM5.0 million in respect of the current financial year.
+On 7 April 2023, the Group paid a third interim single tier dividend of 2.0 sen per ordinary share and a special interim single tier dividend of 0.25 sen per ordinary share amounting to RM9.6 million in respect of the current financial year.

-On 31 May 2022, the Board approved a fourth interim single tier dividend of 2.5 sen per ordinary share amounting to RM10.4 million in respect of the current financial year under review, and this was paid on 13 July 2022.
-It comprised a fourth interim single tier dividend of 2.0 sen per ordinary share, and a special interim single tier dividend of 0.5 sen per ordinary share.
+On 3 July 2023, the Group paid a fourth interim single tier dividend of 2.0 sen per ordinary share and a special interim single tier dividend of 1.5 sen per ordinary share amounting to RM15.8 million in respect of the current financial year.

-The Board did not recommend the payment of any final dividend in respect of the FYE 2022.
+The Board did not recommend the payment of any final dividend in respect of the FY 2023.

-As such, the total dividends paid for FYE 2022 is 5.4 sen per ordinary share amounting to RM22.5 million, representing a dividend pay-out ratio of approximately 86.3%.
+As such, the total dividends paid for FY 2023 is 11.75 sen per ordinary share amounting to RM50.5 million, representing a dividend pay-out ratio of approximately 84.9%.

 The Group's dividend policy is to maintain a minimum of 50% dividend pay-out ratio.
-Since our listing on Bursa Malaysia Securities Berhad in 2007, the Group has paid out a total of RM386.6 million in dividends, representing a dividend pay-out ratio of approximately 89.1%.
+Since our listing on Bursa Malaysia Securities Berhad in 2007, the Group has paid out a total of RM437.0 million in dividends, representing a dividend pay-out ratio of approximately 86.4%.
 It is our intention to continue to reward our shareholders for their loyalty and participation in our growth.